 “I believe an elected official must be a public servant.
 If you’re not representing the views and desires of the people who elected you, you are a fraud.
 Too many elected officials seem to think they are dipped in magic powder when elected and suddenly feel smarter than the voters who put them in office.
 I have always and will always do my best to honor the wishes of the folks who believed in me, and to be true to my promises.
 That’s really the whole platform.”

 My record on environmental issues is clear.
 I advanced the LED streetlight replacement program which is saving upward of $300,000 per year in city utility bills.
 I was the primary advocate on Asheville City Council for single stream recycling.
 Adoption of the Big Blue single stream recycling system has substantially changed waste disposal patterns in the City.
 As our education program proceeds we will continue to cut what we dump in the landfill—thus saving City taxpayers significant money and extending the life of the Buncombe County landfill.
 (Anyone who remembers the battle to site the current landfill knows that we will never be able to build another here.
 We need to make this one last.)
-I have advocated for alternative fuel vehicles – including the second plug-in police cruiser in the nation (after NYC), and am urging forward the idea that our next fleet of garbage trucks should be electric.
+I have advocated for alternative fuel vehicles – including the second plug-in police cruiser in the nation (after NYC), and am urging forward the idea that our next fleet of garbage trucks and buses should be electric.
 We will buy six all-electric buses in the 2018-19 fiscal year.

 Today scientists are telling us that climate change represents an existential threat to humanity.
 We must do more and do it faster to reduce carbon emissions.
 The City of Asheville has, during my terms, adopted plans to cut operational emissions by 80 percent by 2030.
-Buncombe County needs to do at least as much.
+Buncombe County has begun the same sort of program.

 My current goal is to make Asheville energy independent by 2050 – that is to generate as much electricity as we use via renewable power sources.
 We can.
 We must.